pingcap/tidb-operator/docs/CONTRIBUTING.md

 #### Check

+At first, you must have [jq](https://stedolan.github.io/jq/) installed.

-Run following commands to check your code change.
+Run following commands to check your code change (with 1300+ test cases).

 ```sh
 $ make check
 ```

 This will show errors if your code change does not pass checks (e.g. fmt, lint).
 Please fix them before submitting the PR.

 If you change code related to CRD, such as type definitions in `pkg/apis/pingcap/v1alpha1/types.go`, please also run following commands to generate necessary code and artifacts.